infernoangel301ut/NUTS-GameEngine/README.md

 ## How the fuck did you come up with NUTS?

-Well, long story short, I came up with NUTS because of a project for school we *have* to work on for the entire grade (you heard me right, "*have*", not "*had*").
+Well, long story short, I came up with NUTS because of a project for school we had to work on for the entire grade.

-I initially had a couple ideas, but I decided to stick with a game engine, mainly because:
+I initially had a couple ideas, but I decided to stick with a game engine.

-1. It's not really game so it kinda counts lmao.
+Mainly because it's not really game so it kinda counts lmao.
-2. We all have seen how a game is made, but what about the engines they use?
-We barely get any explanation on their functionality.

 Midway through development, I was actually proud of how it was looking so far, so I decided that I would also be publishing it for everyone to use, plus doing more updates to it.